nivikan/ExperimentalCapture/students/nivetha/project1.md

 traditional ink pad and paper.
 They then scan the print using a digital scanner at 600 dpi - a digital capture.
 After, users bring the print into the “Thumb Prints” processing sketch where the program- using the free library OpenCv- captures and translatess the image yet again.
 Users can then explore and play with their thumb prints in a game that challenges them to trace their prints as closely as possible within a certain time period.
-In the end, users will receive a one-of-a-kind thumbprint as a .tif file.
+As it is a race against the clock, the game experience is frustrating.. embarrasing even.
+In the end, users will receive a one-of-a-kind print as a .tif file to serve as a reminder of this ordeal.

 --